Image Credit: bluebay/Shutterstock.com

-Fiber-optics have gained immense popularity because of its extreme lightness, low attenuation, narrow diameter, and transmission security.
+Fiber-optics has gained immense popularity because of its extreme lightness, low attenuation, narrow diameter, and transmission security.
 The devices also have the ability to send data over long distances.

 The fiber-optic revolution has transformed fiber-optic sensors as well.
-A fiber-optic sensor is a device which emits and receives light energy and converts it to electric current.
-The cable transmits the light to areas which would be otherwise inaccessible.
+A fiber-optic sensor is a device that emits and receives light energy and converts it to electric current.
+The cable transmits the light to areas that would be otherwise inaccessible.

 Also called optical fiber sensors, the devices contain a sensing element with a fiber optic cable.
 They are used in diverse applications, including temperature, pressure, vibrations, displacements, rotations, and chemical detection.

 The principal reason for their popularity is that they are not dependent on electrical power and can, therefore, be put into use at remote locations, assisted by their small size.